ankitpokhrel/tus-php/README.md

 - [x] This Concatenation extension is implemented except that the server is not capable of handling unfinished concatenation.

 ### Expiration
 The Server is capable of removing expired but unfinished uploads.
-You can use following command manually or in a cron job to remove them.
+You can use the following command manually or in a cron job to remove them.

 ```shell
 $ ./vendor/bin/tus tus:expired --help